January 15, 2020

 • The appointment is binding for all employees and cannot simply be postponed or forgotten.

-• No employee feels 'unproductive' or has to justify why other tasks are not currently being completed.
+• No employee feels ‘unproductive’ or has to justify why other tasks are not currently completed.

 Disadvantage:

-• The individual learning pace of your employees is not taken into account here: After "x hours," the learning time is over, regardless of how much or how effectively was learned.
-Absences, for example due to illness, are also not accounted for.
+• The individual learning pace of your employees is not taken into account here: After “x hours,” the learning time is over, regardless of how much or how effectively was learned.
+Also, absences, for example, due to illness, are not compensated.

 2. Semi-flexible learning times:

-Your employees have a fixed time budget that must be used as learning time within a limited period.
-For example, "x hours of learning time weekly" or "x days of learning time per year".
+Your employees have a fixed time allotment that must be used as learning time within a limited period.
+For example, “x hours of learning time weekly” or “x days of learning time per year.”

 Advantages:

-• Your employees can schedule their learning time flexibly in their own calendars.
-This avoids conflicts with other important appointments or varying working hours (especially in shift work or flexitime).
+• Your employees can flexibly schedule their learning time in their own calendar.
+This avoids conflicts with other important appointments or different working hours (especially with shift work or flexitime).

-• Your employees can partially determine their learning pace.
+• Your employees can partially determine their own learning pace.

-• Employees can postpone or make up for learning times if necessary, instead of letting them lapse – for example, in case of illness.
+• Employees can postpone or make up learning times if necessary instead of missing them entirely – for example, in case of illness.

 Disadvantage:

-• The risk: Your employees may schedule the learning time but keep postponing it due to other tasks or skip it altogether.
-HR managers or executives need to give learning time high relevance so that it is indeed planned and utilized.
+• The danger: Your employees plan the learning time but keep postponing it due to other tasks, or completely skip it.
+HR managers or supervisors must give high relevance to the learning time so that it is truly planned and utilized.

 3. Flexible learning times:

 Your employees have control over how much learning time they actually need.
-For example, "Enter learning times in the calendar when you need them".
+For example, “Schedule learning times in the calendar when you need them.”

 Advantages:

-• Your employees can freely allocate their learning time and take the time for training or research exactly when they need it.
+• Your employees can allocate their learning time completely freely and take time for training or research exactly when they need it.

-• Self-chosen learning topics are scheduled when they are urgent, not days or weeks later.
-This allows problems to be addressed immediately when they arise in daily work.
+• Self-chosen learning topics are planned when they are acute, and not just days or weeks later.
+This allows problems to be solved directly when they arise in everyday work.

 • Self-directed learning at one’s own pace is fully possible.